SentryShot/sentryshot/docs/1_Installation.md

 ## Before continuing
 Default login: `admin:pass`

-If the installation was successful, then you should now be able to access the debug page `https://my.domain.com/debug`
+If the installation was successful, then you should now be able to access the debug page. `https://127.0.0.1/debug`

 Please fix any errors before continuing to [Configuration](2_Configuration.md)